ShareX/sharex.github.io/docs/scrolling-screenshot.md

 ### Hover-related issues

 Another common challenge in scrolling capture is related to hover effects.
-When scrolling, if the cursor moves over a section of the webpage with hover effects, it can trigger changes in appearance, such as background color or highlighting.
+If the cursor moves over a section of the web page with hover effects while scrolling, it can trigger changes in appearance, such as background color or highlighting.
 This can result in inaccurate or inconsistent captures.

-To mitigate this issue, it is recommended to move the cursor away from the content, preferably to the top of the scroll bars.
-By doing so, you can minimize the chances of triggering hover effects during the scrolling capture process.
+To mitigate this issue, move the cursor away from the content, preferably to the top of the scrollbar.
+This minimizes the chance of triggering hover effects during the scrolling capture process.